 Also, if the disease manages to spread within the testicles, eyes, or the nervous system, relapse of this disease is more likely to happen as it is difficult to find drugs capable of penetrating these organs.
 The treatment in this case would have to be a surgical removal of the eyes or a castration of a male infected dog.

 Finally for the mycosis disease in the dog, it is reassuring to humans when a veterinarian mentions that it is not zoonotic, therefore can’t be transmitted from animal to human.
 Although, if your dog has the disease, it might mean that it is near you or is present near an area where you walk with your dog.
 This means that there is a chance of inhaling the spores.
+To minimize the risk, regular air quality testing in places you frequent with your dog can help.”

 As mentioned before, the mycotic disease is 10 times less likely to affect a human compared to a dog.
 Although, humans who are more likely to go around wooden areas such as camping sites have a higher chance of contracting the disease.
 Blastomyces dermatitidis is considered endemic in the following areas: Ohio and Mississippi River valleys, the Great Lakes, and the Saint Lawrence River.
 The fungus also lives in Canada.